galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ### Step 1: Start with XML Configuration

-The plugin XML file (`plugin.xml`) defines the plugin’s name, a brief description, and specifies `minimal.js` as the entry point for the functionality:
+The plugin XML file (`minimal.xml`) defines the plugin’s name, a brief description, and specifies `minimal.js` as the entry point for the functionality:

 ```xml
 <visualization name="Minimal Plugin">